 For this first part of the series, I’m going to discuss about how my parents sort of forced me to come study here and my number one enemy - the weather (ha ha ha).
 For the subsequent parts, I’ll be reflecting on some of the more serious experiences and struggles I’ve been through like how I feel like I don’t quite belong here.

 Quick educational background: I studied at an American school in Bangkok from kindergarten to grade 11 then got shipped to a private school in Brighton for my last 2 years of high school, AKA sixth form.
-Now I’m currently on the final year of my biomedical science degree in Surrey, with the hopes of getting into medical school next year.
+Now I’m currently studying biomedical science in Surrey, with the hopes of getting into medical school after I graduate.

 I didn’t want to study here in the first place.